fenago/puppet-course/quickstart/md/Lab_4.md

 Suppose you only want an `exec` resource to be applied under certain conditions.
-For example, a command which processes incoming data files only needs to run if there are data files []{#id158 .indexterm}waiting to be processed.
+For example, a command which processes incoming data files only needs to run if there are data files waiting to be processed.
 In this case, it\'s no good adding a `creates` attribute; we want the existence of a certain file to trigger the `exec`, not prevent it.